 - September - In person, hosted by Karen Montoya

 - October - Virtual, hosted by Dominique Canning

 - November - In person, hosted by Leslie Tetteh

 - Febraury - Virtual, hosted by Raivynn Smith

-For Faculty, Staff, and Community Members in the Ann Arbor / Ypsilanti Areas
+For Faculty, Staff, and Community Members in the Ann Arbor / Ypsilanti Areas (or farther!)

 Apply to be a host or nominate someone at the link http://bit.ly/HostTogetherness